BrandonDuenas/House-Depot-Sales-2023/README.md

 ### Data Analysis

-For the data analysis I used various formulas to calculate totals including:
+For the data analysis, I used various formulas to calculate totals, including:
 ``` Google Sheets
 =SUM(cell_range)
 ```